Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: Motivic nearby cycles and semi-stable reduction

 \subsection{Expressing $\chic (\Psi_f\one)$ by coverings of the strata}

 In the course of their work on motivic integration and motivic Zeta functions, Denef and Loeser define a motivic Milnor fibre {of morphism $f:X\to \Aa^1$} \cite[3.3]{DL00}, \cite[4]{DL} as an element in the Grothendieck ring of varieties, defined by certain coverings of {the strata} of the special fibre {of a resolution of $f$}.
-Ayoub, Ivorra and Sebag prove that the class of Ayoub's functor at the identity in this ring can be computed by an alternating sum {involving} these coverings \cite[Thm.
-8.6]{AIS}; their proof relies on the use of motivic stable homotopy categories for rigid analytic sheaves.
-We treat here a simple case in which semi-stable reduction can be achieved by a simple construction, and then the formula can be proven by purely geometric means, relying on the properties of the nearby cycles functor developed in the previous section. {We take $\OO$ and $B=\Spec\OO$ as in Section~\ref{SectionNearbyCycles}.
-Let $\sigma\hookrightarrow B\hookleftarrow \eta$ be the closed point and generic point of $B$. }
+Ayoub, Ivorra and Sebag proved that the class defined by Ayoub's functor in this ring can be computed as an alternating sum involving these coverings \cite[Thm.
+8.6]{AIS}; their proof relies on the use of motivic stable homotopy category for rigid analytic spaces.
+We treat here a simple case in which semi-stable reduction can be achieved by a simple construction, and then the formula can be proven by purely geometric means, relying on the properties of the nearby cycles functor mentioned in the previous subsections.